-Besides her relationship issues, it is clear to see the Emma is her generation's Jace.
+Besides her relationship issues, it is clear to see that Emma is her generation's Jace.
 She is the most competent and fierce warrior of the bunch.

-Kieran - Kieran is still very much the Kieran we saw in Lady Midnight, at least during the vast majority of the book.
+Kieran is still very much the Kieran we saw in Lady Midnight, at least during the vast majority of the book.
 He is entitled and outspoken, acting like the Prince he is.
 However, there is a visible change towards the end of the book.
-Kieran develops an odd relationship with Christina that I will be interested to follow in Queen of Air and Darkness.
+Kieran develops an odd relationship with Christina that I will be interested in following in Queen of Air and Darkness.
 Kieran's relationship with Mark also changes drastically in this book.
 Aside from his relationships, Kieran is essential in orchestrating a defense against his father, the Unseelie King.

-Christina - We saw Christina a lot in Lady Midnight, and we see her just as much in Lord of Shadows.
+We saw Christina a lot in Lady Midnight, and we see her just as much in Lord of Shadows.
 Christina is from the Mexico City Institute.
 She is with Emma and the Blackthorns for her travel year.
 In the first book, she cements a relationship with Emma, Julian, and Mark and helps them defend the Institute and the rest of the Blackthorns.
-This book also has her dealing with relationships.
-Her relationship to Diego, to Mark, and most surprisingly, to Kieran.
+This book also has her dealing with relationships—her relationship with Diego, Mark, and, most surprisingly, Kieran.

 His growth is due, in large part, to Ty and Livvy.
 Kit identified with the twins more than anyone else upon his arrival at the institute.
 This is presumably due to their closeness in age.
 His relationship with Ty and Livvy, specifically Ty, changes from an unsteady friendship to a near familial bond.

-Ty and Livvy - Let me preface what I am about to say with this: By lumping Ty and Livvy together, I am not saying I find them to be the same person.
-This is for the sake of brevity, and also because they are twins, they are inseperable, and they do successfully operate as a unit.
+Let me preface what I am about to say with this: By lumping Ty and Livvy together, I am not saying I find them to be the same person.
+This is for the sake of brevity and also because they are twins, they are inseparable, and they do successfully operate as a unit.
 In Lord of Shadows, Ty and Livvy take on much more responsibility than we had previously seen.
-They are going on missions and helping the others with pertinent research.
+They are going on missions and helping others with pertinent research.

 Ty is one of the more interesting characters in the series.
 Kit seems to understand Ty in a way no one else does, except maybe Livvy.
 They have developed a brotherly bond.
 They have an intimate relationship and often lean on each other.
 Ty confides in Kit and trusts him.
 Kit, used to trusting nobody, including his father, eventually comes to love and trust Ty as well.

-Diana and Gwyn - Why are Diana and Gwyn put together?
+Why are Diana and Gwyn put together?
 I'm shipping them.
 Say what you will, but a relationship is on the horizon for these two.
-I realize that the narration in this book is not third person omniscient, but Clare still gives you a tiny peek inside the mind of some of the characters.
+I realize that the narration in this book is not third-person omniscient, but Clare still gives you a tiny peek inside the mind of some of the characters.
 Gwyn has admitted his fancy for Diana.
 While Diana has not done so aloud, Clare alludes to the fact that his feelings do not go unrequited.

 When you stop and think about it, especially after completing the book, Diana and Gwyn are perfect for each other for several small reasons and one huge reason.
 I won't dote on the smaller reasons and just hit you with the big one.
 Diana came out as transgender towards the end of the book.
-Gwyn, as with most faeries, does not seem to care about gender, or recognize gender, with matters of love.
+Gwyn, as with most faeries, does not seem to care about gender or recognize gender in matters of love.
 I will be excited to see what Clare has in store for these two in Queen of Air and Darkness.

-Annabel - As the book goes on, Annabel plays an increasingly important role.
-She is the holder of the Black Volume and eventually agrees to help her distant relatives, but of course things can never go as planned.
+As the book goes on, Annabel plays an increasingly important role.
+She is the holder of the Black Volume and eventually agrees to help her distant relatives, but of course, things can never go as planned.

 Thank you for sticking with me during this review.
 I just wanted to finish up with a few thoughts.
 These thoughts will contain spoilers, so read on at your own risk.